ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Now when users are prompting the system we create LangChain chain as of official documentation @web_langchain_chains.
 For this we create a pipeline of an existing pre-trained model.
 In our custom python function `create_llm` we support two types of pre-trained models.
-The first one is using llama.cpp libray we described in @heading_python_libraries for models in gguf format (mainly llama2 and llama3).
+The first one is using llama.cpp library we described in @heading_python_libraries for models in gguf format (mainly llama2 and llama3).
 The second type is using `AutoModelForCausalLM` with `HuggingFacePipeline` which supports most text generation models which have been uploaded in hugging face hub together with their configuration.
 We load the vector store which we stored in the previous steps.
 We create a more complicated